ann-elizabeth17/main_project/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project Develops a North Indian Food Delivery Application designed exclusively for South Indian users, offering a curated selection of authentic North Indian dishes traditionally unavailable in the region, ensuring a unique and flavorful dining experience.

 A few resources to get you started if this is your first Flutter project: